 Who doesn't want to be a Happy Hoosier!

-Course work will include readings, group discussions, film viewings, meetings with guest professionals, off-campus experiences, outdoor field studies and individual and group projects.
-Particular emphasis will be on the designation and management of heritage sites in Indiana, personal experiences at those sites, and the ways they can be utilized as public health assets.
+Our on-campus classroom will be the outdoors as well as university museums.
+Course work will include outdoor field studies, visits to museums and their collections, readings, group discussions, film viewings, meetings with guest professionals, and individual and group projects.
+Particular emphasis will be on the designation and management of nature- and heritage-related sites on campus, personal experiences at those sites, and the ways they can be utilized to promote public health and happiness.

 Students will gain valuable knowledge, academic and investigative skills, field experiences, and perspectives that will aid in their university career and help to ensure that they are conscientious, studious, creative, inquisitive, and happy Hoosiers.

 GenEd Information: See the GenEd Website for information about courses approved for the IU Bloomington General Education requirements.